palasthotel/mesh/README.md

 mesh
 ====

-Mesh is a HTML5 WYSIWYG editor for HTML texts using the `contenteditable` attribute for making the HTML editable directly.
+Mesh is an HTML5 WYSIWYG editor for HTML texts using the `contenteditable` attribute for making the HTML editable directly.
 It also allows you to sort entire paragraphs through drag and drop.
 It can be extended with plug-ins.